LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	...

-In the more complicated cases, it may be worth to define `loader_debug.lgt` and `tester_debug.lgt` files that load code and tests in debug mode and also load the debugger.
+In the more complicated cases, it may be worth to define `loader_debug.lgt` and `tester_debug.lgt` driver files that load code and tests in debug mode and also load the debugger.

 Code coverage